haykgrigo3/TimeCapsuleLLM/README.md

 ## July 17th, 2025 2:13AM

 The training is done for the second model, it took my 4060 around 8 hours and 40 minutes (3,900 iters/hr) for 33,000 iters (5 epochs).
 Final train loss was 3.73.
 The outputs were suprisingly good it genuinely generates coherent 19th century style sentences now.

+## July 28th, 2025

+I've gone ahead and uploaded v0.5 to Hugging Face, [Check it out](https://huggingface.co/haykgrigorian/TimeCapsuleLLM) if youd like.
+You can now download my repo and run it locally.
+Unfortunately nanoGPT doesn't work natively with HuggingFace, so you'll have to download and run the model locally.

+Also I will begin curating data for my next training run, I believe I'll need maybe 5-10x more data to achieve reasoning capabilities.

 # V0 Model Behavior & Limitations